-- Any bugs which can be used to bring down or take control of Substrate clients without direct access to the machine, including bugs in Substrate pallets and Substrate primitives
+- Any bugs which can be used to bring down or take control of Substrate clients without direct access to the machine, including bugs in Substrate pallets and Substrate primitives.

-- Client: Any bugs which can be used to bring down or take control of Parity Polkadot client without direct access to the machine
+- Client: Any bugs which can be used to bring down or take control of Parity Polkadot client without direct access to the machine.

-- Runtimes: Any bugs that compromise the intended behavior of the various Parity-built blockchain runtimes (Kusama, Polkadot, etc)
+- Runtimes: Any bugs that compromise the intended behavior of the various Parity-built blockchain runtimes (Kusama, Polkadot, etc).

-- Parity releases pipeline: any bugs which could be used to enable an attacker to inject malicious code into our distributed binaries, or be used to halt Parity’s release process or add malicious/unintended functions to the released binaries
+- Parity releases pipeline: any bugs which could be used to enable an attacker to inject malicious code into our distributed binaries, or be used to halt Parity’s release process or add malicious/unintended functions to the released binaries.

 - Production infrastructure: publicly-available infrastructure Parity runs for production-grade networks (in contrast to testnets), especially parts which are critical for network’s well-being or safety of funds.
 Please note that this does not include our publicly available web pages that are static.

 Please note that where the scope of this policy includes third-party code this should not be taken as an indication that we are legally or otherwise responsible for that code, its security, quality or your rights in respect of that code.